kgarrels/SoapySDR14/README.md

-# Soapy SDR module for NetSDR protocol
+# Soapy SDR module for the RFSPACE SDR-14 receiver

 ## Dependencies